Spice Route, Swartland Mourvèdre

 Vinification

-Grapes were hand harvested, de-stemmed and lightly crushed into open concrete fermenters.
-Regular manual punch downs during the 7-day fermentation period ensured optimal extraction, before the wine was pressed off the skins and transferred to seasoned French and American barrels.
+Hand-harvested grapes are destemmed and gently crushed into open concrete fermenters.
+Regular manual punch downs occur over the seven-day fermentation, after which the wine is pressed off the skins and then transferred to old French and American barrels for final maturation.

 Tasting Notes & Technical Details